codeforalldevs/devs/CONTRIBUTING.md

->The content of this file is taken from "JacksonBates/fcc-git-nomic CONTRIBUTING.md" You find this repo on this link: "https://github.com/JacksonBates/fcc-git-nomic".
+>The content of this file is taken from "JacksonBates/fcc-git-nomic CONTRIBUTING.md" You can find this repo on this link: "https://github.com/JacksonBates/fcc-git-nomic".
  It's modified to suits our project